-The table below sets forth the dollar range of the value of shares of our common stock that are owned beneficially by each director as of October 31, 2020.
+The table below sets forth the dollar range of the value of shares of our common stock that are owned beneficially by each director as of October 31, 2021.
 For purposes of this table, beneficial ownership is defined to mean a direct or indirect pecuniary interest.

-Name of Director Dollar Range of Equity Securities in the Company as of October 31, 2020 (1)
+Name of Director Dollar Range of Equity Securities in the Company (1)

 Independent Directors

-Robert J. Cresci None
+Catherine M. Fitta None

 Kathleen M. Griggs None

 Romita Shetty None

 Interested Directors

 Bilal Rashid Over \$100,000 (2)

 Jeffrey A. Cerny Over \$100,000 (2)

-- (1) Dollar ranges are as follows: None, \$1 \$10,000, \$10,001 \$50,000, \$50,001 \$100,000 and over \$100,000. - (2) Messrs.
+(1) Dollar ranges are as follows: None, 1 - 10,000, 10,001 - 50,000, 50,001 - 100,000 and over 100,000.

+(2) Messrs.
 Rashid and Cerny beneficially own securities of the Company through their indirect ownership of an affiliate of OFS Advisor.
 Messrs.
 Rashid and Cerny each own shares of the Company's common stock directly and each may be deemed to beneficially own the shares of the Company's common stock that OFSAM owns.